shrutimohanty98/Motor-Imagery-Classification-and-Subject-Identification/README.md

 period on accuracy.
 We achieve an accuracy of 73% for motor imagery classification, and 85% for subject identification.

-It is a part of Winter 2022 Course - Neural Networks and Deep Learning (ECE 247)
+This is a part of Winter 2022 Course - Neural Networks and Deep Learning (ECE 247)